 This is a free printable 30-day gratitude challenge PDF with a gratitude journal prompt each day.
 There are also 17 pages with gratitude quotes.
 I made this gratitude challenge for myself right after I got divorced.
-I thought it would help me feel better by increasing the gratefulness in my life.
-If I had to define what this challenge did for me it would be “life-changing”.
+I thought it would help me feel better by increasing the gratefulness in my life and developing an attitude of gratitude.
+If I had to define what this challenge did for me, it would be “life-changing”.
 As soon as I started feeling grateful, I became more positive and optimistic.
 I met someone really special and I don’t think it would have happened had I not changed my outlook.
 I love my life and had I not been keeping a gratitude journal I know that I would have missed a lot of positive things that I might not have noticed.
 I have always appreciated what I have, but I never put it in writing before.
 It is so much more powerful when you write it down.
 It is an entirely different experience.
 Please give it a try.
 You will be so grateful that you did!

 Day 1 – List some people you are grateful for.
 Write what you appreciate about each person.